niryellinek/3VL/README.md

 |**_RB+LLM Negs_** |91.70       |83.20       |78.90       |90.30       |84.55       |77.00       |84.34
 |**_3VL_**         |**_93.82_** |**_85.02_** |**_89.48_** |**_94.96_** |**_88.61_** |**_83.78_** | **_89.28_**

-   - Number of failures on COCO testset per part of speech tag for vanilla CLIP and 3VL.
+   - Number of failures on COCO testset per part of speech tag for vanilla CLIP, NegCLIP and 3VL.
 3VL improves by more than 50% on verbs(VERB) and by 46% on adpositions(ADP).

       | Model       | NOUN       | ADP        | VERB     | ADJ   |
       | ------------|:----------:| ----------:|---------:|------:|